statelyai/xstate-viz/README.md

 - View list of events sent to the simulated machine
 - Access quick features via the command palette: <kbd>cmd</kbd>/<kbd>ctrl</kbd> + <kbd>k</kbd>
 - Inspect machines by setting `url: 'https://stately.ai/viz?inspect'` in `@xstate/inspect`
-- Save your machines in the [Stately Registry](https://stately.ai/registry)
-- _And many more upcoming features_

 ## Installation